 All examinations and sets of assignments are subject to internal moderation.
-Once all marking is complete, all borderline marks as well as a sample of all broad grade categories can be double marked through either a buddying process or by the course leader.
+Once all marking is complete a sample of all broad grade categories can be double marked through either a buddying process or by the course leader.
 Any significant differences in marks will need discussed.